DataDomain808/Model/README.md

     Sheet2: dataset used to construct the learning curves

     Sheet3: dataset used for the uncommon solvent prediction

+    Sheet4: dataset used for multi-feature solubility prediction

     Simple: dataset with SMR_VSA1 and Chi0 molecular descriptors only